ddeveloper72/Task-Manager/README.md

    * Connect using a driver via the standard MongoDB URI

-4 Create a menu driven database system.
+4 Create a task manager, built using Flask, MongoDB and a front-end framework called Materialize

    * Build helper functions that will allow us to use a command line menu to:

-    1. Add a record
+    1. New Task
-    2. Find a record by name
+    2. Edit Task
-    3. Edit a record
+    3. Delete Task
-    4. Delete a record
+    4. New Category
-    5. Exit the program
+    5. Edit Category

-5 Create a task manager, built using Flask, MongoDB and a front-end framework called Materialize
+    6. Delete Category

 ## Setting up the Python Flask app:
 **(Code Institute Tutorial)**